bitgamma/mrf24j40/README.md

 MRF24J40 Driver
 ============

 This is a cross-platform driver for the [MRF24J40](http://www.microchip.com/wwwproducts/Devices.aspx?product=MRF24J40) radio.
-It is known to work with the MRF24J40MA module and PIC18 devices, but it written in standard C. An minimal Hardware Abstraction Layer is needed to operate it on any device.
+It is known to work with the MRF24J40MA module and PIC18 devices, but is written in standard C. A minimal Hardware Abstraction Layer is needed to operate it on any device.

 ## Features